-- Affably Evil: He kidnapped people and forced them to go through their problems in the form of "tests", but the only thing that was different between John Kramer and his other apprentices was that John never lied and was truthful.
+- Affably Evil: He kidnapped people and forced them to go through their problems in the form of "tests", but the only thing that was different between John Kramer and his other apprentices was that John never lied.

 - Big Bad: Of the first three movies, and becomes the Predecessor Villain after his death in Saw III.

-- Chekhov's Gunman: In the first movie, he's the man that Dr. Gordon is going over with his interns.
+- Chekhov's Gunman: In the first movie, he's the cancer patient that Dr. Gordon is going over with his interns.